-Through its financing stance and policies, Crédit Coopératif favours financing projects with reduced environmental impact.
-Through client accountability and a better accounting of the environmental stakes, these incentives and choices of energy policies help to preserve biodiversity and combat climate change.
+Through its financing stance and policies, Crédit Coopératif favours the financing of projects with reduced environmental impact.
+Through client accountability and a better consideration of the environmental stakes, these incentives and choices of energy policies help to preserve biodiversity and combat climate change.